ananis25/streamworks/src/appendix/notes.md

 # Chapter 7

 * The windowed operator seems to work okay but I am not convinced it is implemented correctly.

+# Chapter 8

+* There is now also the concept of a stream out of a Strem besides a channel.
+Pretty confusing, left midway.